thriveweb/sailinginparadise/content/defaultPages/2024-07-18-employment.md

   * Preferred number of hours, ongoing availability including any holidays planned

-  * Social Media Handle (to demonstrate your photography and content style).
+  * Social Media Handle (for deckhand/host position to demonstrate your photography and content style).

     T﻿o apply please contact us at;